MachineLemonade/docs/v0.9/getting-started.md

 ### Migrating your DAGs

-If you're a previous user of Astronomer Cloud or have a pre-existing Airflow instance, migrating your DAGs should be straightforward.
+If you have a pre-existing Airflow instance, migrating your DAGs should be straightforward - just move the DAGs and plugins over to their respective directories in your new `astro` directory.

 For the sake of not over-exposing data and credentials, there's no current functionality that allows you to automatically port over connections and variables from a prior Apache Airflow instance.
 You'll have to do this manually as you complete the migration.